Create a Tick-Free Yard

 - Clear tall grasses and brush around homes and at the edge of lawns.

 - Stack wood neatly and in a dry area to discourage rodents from taking up residence.
 Ticks feed on rodents in their nests.
+You may also surround your wood pile with a barrier.

 - Keep play equipment, decks, and patios away from yard edges and trees.
 If possible, place them in direct sunlight.